Skip to main content

 About Lee Ho Fook

-Lee Ho Fook is a Melbourne dinner option with verified evening hours from Monday to Saturday and Sunday closure.
-The confirmed details are limited, so the safest way to frame the booking is direct: choose it for dinner in Melbourne, note the smart casual dress code, treat any menu, price, seating, or service-format questions as details to confirm directly before you go.
+Lee Ho Fook is a Melbourne dinner option with evening hours from Monday to Saturday and Sunday closure.
+Choose it for dinner in Melbourne, note the smart casual dress code, check the current menu, price, seating, or service format before you go.

 Choose it for dinner, not an all-day plan

-The clearest verified reason to consider Lee Ho Fook is its dinner schedule.
+The clearest reason to consider Lee Ho Fook is its dinner schedule.
 Hours are listed as 5:30–9:30 PM from Monday to Thursday, 5:30–10:30 PM on Friday and Saturday, closed on Sunday.
-Star Wine List recognition in 2026 is also confirmed, so wine may reasonably be part of the decision without assuming a broader beverage program beyond that recognition.
+Star Wine List recognition in 2026 is also confirmed, so wine may reasonably be part of the decision.

 Where the booking makes sense